Kaluza, Klein and their story of a fifth dimension

 In fact we are used to living in four dimensions.
 If you are arranging a meeting then you need to give one more piece of information: the time of the meeting, say 3pm.
 With four coordinates you can describe any event.
 We don't tend to clump time with the spatial dimensions but if you think about it, any event really happens in a spacetime with four dimensions.
 You can measure differences in time just like you can measure differences in space – we measure differences in space with a ruler and we measure differences in time with a clock.
 So anything you can think of in terms of space you can think of in terms of time.

-We can learn a lesson from this: our human perception of dimensions are limited.
+We can learn a lesson from this: our human perception of dimensions is limited.
 We only perceive three dimensions.
 We can understand that time is an extra dimension, an extra location for any event, but we don't see time in the same way.
 We experience it very differently from spatial dimensions as human beings.
 This hints that human perceptions of things may not be the end of the story in terms of what's possible.

 A point in 16-dimensional space

 Mathematically the number of dimensions is just the number of coordinates you need to specify a point.
-We're familiar in specifying points in four-dimensional spacetime, but can you imagine a space where you need five bits of information?
+We're familiar with specifying points in four-dimensional spacetime, but can you imagine a space where you need five bits of information?
 Or six?
 Or seven…?
 Mathematicians regularly work in higher dimensional spaces, but they are not the only ones.
 For example if you're a sound mixer making music you might be working with 12, 24, or even 128 tracks.
 At each moment in the music each of the, say, 24 tracks has a specific volume, defining a point in a 24-dimensional space of sound.
 The number of dimensions is just the number of bits of information you need to specify a point.

 Curved and hidden